 Appendix I: Academic Year – Summary of Procedures

-Appendix III: Daily Time Factors – Academic Year Appointees
+Daily Time Factors – Academic Year Appointees

 No. of Service Days in Duty Status for Pay Entitlement Per Month1/3 Summer Period (19 Days) 2/3 Summer Period (38 Days)Full Summer Period (57 Days)